triw0lf/urlhaus_scripts/README.md

   2. Some sort of malware analysis lab or automated malware ingestion framework
   3. (NOT REQUIRED) Aliases for scripts

-Blog for sneak peak of execution for urlhaus_badfiles.sh - https://www.laurenproehl.com/blog/2019/10/25/urlhaus-file-grab
+Blog for sneak peak of execution of urlhaus_badfiles.sh - https://www.laurenproehl.com/blog/2019/10/25/urlhaus-file-grab